chrisrarig1/reading-notes/reading-01.md

 - Props have **uni-directional flow** meaning it is one way from parent component to the child component.
 - They are intended to be read only

+## Things I want to know more about

+- How components are used in applications I use on a daily basis

 # Useful Links

 - [Components](https://www.tutorialspoint.com/software_architecture_design/component_based_architecture.htm)